 What did this mean?
 Remember that the Bible interprets itself!
-Daniel was inspired to tell Nebuchadnezzar in Daniel 2:38, "You are this head of gold."
+Daniel was inspired to tell Nebuchadnezzar in Daniel 2:38 that “you are this head of gold.”
 He also told the king in Daniel 2:39–40 that three more kingdoms would each arise in turn after him.
-Daniel was inspired to record for us that four great kingdoms or empires would in succession dominate history, after which the God of heaven will set up His everlasting kingdom at the time of the final ten kings—which are represented by the toes on the feet of the "iron legs" of the fourth kingdom (vv.
+Daniel was inspired to record for us that four great kingdoms or empires would in succession dominate history, after which the God of heaven would set up His everlasting kingdom at the time of the final ten kings—which are represented by the toes on the feet of the iron legs of the fourth kingdom (vv.
 41–44).

-Then, beginning in 333bc at the Battle of Arabella, the Persian Empire collapsed and the third great world-ruling kingdom took over.
+Then, beginning in 333 BC, the Greek forces of Alexander the Great crossed the Hellespont from Europe to Asia.
+Two years later, in 331 BC at the Battle of Arbela, the Persian Empire collapsed and the third great world-ruling kingdom took over.
 This was the Greco-Macedonian Empire under Alexander the Great.
-The Hellenistic empires of Alexander's successors dominated the Middle East for about 300 years until they were finally swallowed up, one by one, by the fourth great world-ruling empire—the kingdom of iron.
+The Hellenistic empires of Alexander’s successors dominated the Middle East for about 300 years until they were finally swallowed up, one by one, by the fourth great world-ruling empire—the kingdom of iron.

 Should we let our imaginations soar in trying to discern the identity of these creatures, or should we let the Bible interpret itself?
 According to verse 17, these four creatures which arose successively (vv.
 3–7) symbolize four kings or kingdoms.
-According to verse 23, the fourth Beast represents the "fourth kingdom upon the earth."
+According to verse 23, the fourth beast represents the “fourth kingdom on earth….”
 We have already seen from Daniel 2 a succession of four kingdoms.
 The scenarios recorded in both Daniel 2 and Daniel 7 recount four great world-ruling empires, which were to arise successively.
 Each scenario ends with the establishment of the Kingdom of God to rule the earth.
 Clearly these two visions are recording different details of the same set of events.

 When we compare the visions of Daniel 2 and Daniel 7, we find that the first kingdom of Daniel 2—the head of gold—is equated with the lion, the king of beasts, in Daniel 7.
 The second kingdom—the silver of Daniel 2—is compared to a bear in Daniel 7.
 The third kingdom—the brass of Daniel 2—parallels the four-headed leopard in Daniel 7.